try-horus/horus-agent/README.md

 If you would like to see detailed spans/traces throughout every service of your application, add a TracingAgent to the top of the backend file for each service.
 Having the MetricsAgent in your root service alone is sufficient for metrics generation and capturing.
 Do not add a MetricsAgent to other services in the same application.

-At the top of another service:
+At the top of the backend file for another service:
 ```js
 const { TracingAgent } = require("horus-agent")
 TracingAgent("inventory-service")